theengs/decoder/docs/participate/adding-decoders.md

 - `model_id` = model id number of the device.

 ### Condition
-`condition` is a JSON array, which must contain as the first parameter, the data source to test for the condtion.
+`condition` is a JSON array, which must contain as the first parameter, the data source to test for the condition.
 Valid inputs are:
 - "servicedata"
 - "manufacturerdata"
 - "name"
 - "uuid"

 The second parameter is variable.
 If required, further qualification can be made by setting a conditional data length in the case of "servicedata" or "manufacturerdata" as the first condition.
 This is an operator in the form of `">" , ">=" , "=" , "<" , "<="` followed by the third parameter being a numeric value that specifies the length of the data to accept.
-If no data length is defined the second paramater must indicate how the data should be tested.
+If no data length is defined the second parameter must indicate how the data should be tested.
 Valid inputs are:
 - "contain" tests if the specified value (see below) exists the data source
 - "index" tests if the specified value exists at the index location (see below) in the data source